 The finale begins in a very strong manner and yet it is only two violins.
 Eventually the ensemble merges and strengthens the tempo before we have a return to the feeling of the two violins.
 This is very energised for a time; then the intensity drops.
 The violins meander over a cello motif until the end approaches and the energy returns with the violins being particularly prominent.
 This doesn’t last and the two violins lead a propulsive passage to completion.

-The recording I have is on the Caprice label, which has issued five discs of the composer’s complete quartets.
-My review CD also includes Quartet No. 7, together with Six Moments Musicaux, which are miniature pieces.
+My review CD also includes Quartet No. 7, together with a set of miniatures Six Moments Musicaux.
 Both quartets and the Six Moments are played by different ensembles.
-This CD is available on Amazon US but not on UK although they do have other discs of his complete quartets.
-It is also on Spotify and all four movements are available on youtube.
+This disc is available on Amazon US but not on UK, although they do have other discs of his complete quartets.

 Listenability: Scandinavian Heaven.